s-t-a-n/libvector/README.md

 - it is guaranteed that all memory in the memory is consecutive, meaning at any point there will be no unitialized memory within the range of active elements
 - vector() is state aware -> all calls either return an object or a NULL-ptr

+### Compilation

+I wrote a Cmake wrapper 'minimake.sh' for the 42-project [minishell](http://github.com/harou24/minishell/).
+Run it as follows:

+    ./minimake.sh

+or to compile and run unittests and enable debugging flags:

+    ./minimake.sh test

+For the ancients (and 42 hehe) a classical Makefile is present:

+    make
+    make re
+    make clean
+    make fclean

 ### Example

 Common stack objects: